-The Lynchburg College Black Student Association will host Virginia Secretary of the Commonwealth Levar Stoney for a public talk on October 21 at 6 p.m. in Hopwood Auditorium.
+The University of Lynchburg Black Student Association will host Virginia Secretary of the Commonwealth Levar Stoney for a public talk on October 21 at 6 p.m. in Hopwood Auditorium.

 Stoney will discuss topics related to criminal justice and civil rights.
 “BSA members and LC students will be especially interested to hear what Mr. Stoney has to say about his work on helping to lower the barriers facing former prison inmates attempting to regain their voting rights,” said Dr. Lindsay Michie, LC history professor and faculty advisor to the Black Student Association.